 The world faces new crises every day, both manmade and natural.
-That’s why Day 2 of the conference focuses on Humanitarian and Disaster medicine, equipping you with the skills you need in order to deliver medical care where it’s needed most.
-We’ve got careers sessions to help you break into the industry and immersive workshops that will teach you how to improvise with what’s around you – from jaw dislocation to open wounds.
-You’ll also get the chance to hear from world-renowned experts as they give their thoughts on the impact of war on children, aid workers and medical practice.
+That’s why Day 2 of the conference focused on Humanitarian and Disaster medicine, equipping you with the skills you need in order to deliver medical care where it’s needed most.
+We had careers sessions to help you break into the industry and immersive workshops that will teach you how to improvise with what’s around you – from jaw dislocation to open wounds.
+You’ll also had the chance to hear from world-renowned experts as they gave their thoughts on the impact of war on children, aid workers and medical practice.

 Are you ready to learn how to Thrive in Adversity?
-Here’s a small taster of what Day 2 has to offer…
+Here’s a small taster of what Day 2 had to offer…

-- Join Dr Michael Von Bertele on the mainstage for a thought-provoking talk, where he’ll aim to address the gap in knowledge and lack of accurate data recording that’s needed to improve the care of children in conflict.
-He’ll be discussing how, with coordinated effort and collaboration from multiple agencies we can develop a common data set, and a methodology for collection, storage and retrieval, that will enable agencies to analyse and research into the risk exposure, treatment, and long-term recovery of children in contemporary conflict settings.
+- Dr Michael Von Bertele was on the mainstage for a thought-provoking talk, where he aimed to address the gap in knowledge and lack of accurate data recording that’s needed to improve the care of children in conflict.
+He discussed how, with coordinated effort and collaboration from multiple agencies we can develop a common data set, and a methodology for collection, storage and retrieval, that will enable agencies to analyse and research into the risk exposure, treatment, and long-term recovery of children in contemporary conflict settings.

-- Dangerous Flora and Fauna – join James Bloor-Griffiths a qualified field guide in Botswana for a talk that will cover the approach to a wide range of potentially dangerous species from across the globe.
-From scorpions to big game, James will aim to provide identification tips, guidance on risk mitigation and advice on the management of commonly encountered scenarios.
+- Dangerous Flora and Fauna – James Bloor-Griffiths a qualified field guide in Botswana talk covered the approach to a wide range of potentially dangerous species from across the globe.
+From scorpions to big game, James aimed to provide identification tips, guidance on risk mitigation and advice on the management of commonly encountered scenarios.

-- For those interested in our NEW category ‘Beyond the Battlefield’, join Alex Potter and Pete Reed of Global Response Management, as they examine the impact of the largest urban battle in recent history – Mosul, 2016-17 – on our understandings of both warfare and humanitarian aid.
-This is not one to be missed!
+- Those interested in our NEW category ‘Beyond the Battlefield’, joined Alex Potter and Pete Reed of Global Response Management, as they examined the impact of the largest urban battle in recent history – Mosul, 2016-17 – on our understandings of both warfare and humanitarian aid.
+This was not one to be missed!

-- Learn fundamental hands-on field-proven skills in our interactive Wound Dressing Workshop.
-Ideal for front-line nurses to develop their clinical skills and perfect for doctors and paramedics who get fewer opportunities to practice this skill (plus you can keep the dressings to practice at home).
+- Delegates learnt fundamental hands-on field-proven skills in our interactive Wound Dressing Workshop, that were ideal for front-line nurses to develop their clinical skills and perfect for doctors and paramedics who get fewer opportunities to practice this skill (plus you kept the dressings to practice at home).